 The Cabo Espichel

-The countryside of Sesimbra (and Setubal) are a major red wine producing region.
+The countryside of Sesimbra (and mainly Setubal) is a major wine-producing region.
 The speciality wines are the Moscatel de Setubal and the grapes are grown over the hills of the Serra de Arrábida.
-There are two wineries that provide tours of their facilities; the Quinta da Bacalhoa and the José Maria da Fonseca.
-Both tours provide an insight into the wine producing process, histories of both companies and a chance to sample a selection of fine local wines.
+There are two wineries which provide wine tasting tours; the Quinta da Bacalhoa and the José Maria da Fonseca, both in the town of Azeitão.
+The tours provide an insight into the wine producing process, histories of both companies and a chance to sample a selection of fine local wines.

 Locally produced wine